Where do you even begin?

 I’ve seen lots of different entry points into digital marketing careers, from the traditional to completely career bendingly unique!
 If you’re looking to start a career in digital marketing, give yourself an advantage by exploring the points raised below:

 Let’s talk ‘conventional routes.’
-For the first time this year, I saw 28 UK universities offering BA Hons degrees in digital marketing.
-As well as the more established MA or MSc courses at Kings College of London, Manchester University and more.
+In 2020, for the first time , I saw 28 UK universities offering BA Hons degrees in digital marketing.
 It’s good to see education providers introducing digital marketing, firmly establishing it as a more formally recognised career path.
 This will become a much more common degree option, I am sure.

 Before these digital marketing degrees were introduced, I’d seen an irrefutable pattern of which traditional degrees comfortably fed into a range of digital marketing careers.
 There are obvious ones like Media Studies, Marketing, Journalism and Computer Science.
 But, other degrees including English, Maths, Economics and Psychology can also lead nicely into technical or creative digital marketing roles.